felix-le/javascript-questions/answers copy.md

 console.log(myRectangle.area()); // Output: 50
 ```

-`this` refers to the current instance of the class (object or function).
 It's also necessary if you want to use this in the constructor of the subclass, as this won't be available until after super() has been called and remember to add the arguments.

 ---